-f.
-Infectious Period:

-- 1) For COVID-19 cases who develop COVID-19 symptoms: from two days before they first develop symptoms until 10 days after symptoms first appeared, and 24 hours have passed with no fever, without the use of fever-reducing medications, and symptoms have improved; or - 2) For persons who test positive who never develop COVID-19 symptoms: from two days before until ten days after the specimen for their first positive test for COVID-19 was collected.

-g.
-Outbreak:

-- 1) When there are three or more COVID-19 cases in any workplace within a 14-day period, or - 2) A place of employment that has been identified by Ventura County Public Health Department as the location of a COVID-19 outbreak. - 3) An outbreak ends when there are no new COVID-19 cases detected in a workplace for a 14-day period. - 4) For workers' compensation purposes: - a) the employer has 100 employees or fewer at a specific place of employment, 4 employees test positive for COVID-19; - b) If the employer has more than 100 employees at a specific place of employment, 4 percent of the number of employees who reported to the specific place of employment, test positive for COVID-19; or - c) A specific place of employment is ordered to close by Ventura County Public Health Department (VCPH), the California Department of Public Health (CDPH), the Division of Occupational Safety and Health (Cal/OSHA), or a school superintendent/charter school administrator due to a risk of infection with COVID-19. - h.
-Major Outbreak: when there are 20 or more COVID-19 cases in any workplace within a 30-day period. - 1) A major outbreak ends when there are no new COVID-19 cases detected in a workplace for a 14-day period. - i.
-Protective wear includes face coverings and equipment typically considered personal protective equipment i.
-Worksite

-- 1) Any work location, working area, or common area at work, including restrooms, walkways, hallways, aisles, break or eating areas, and waiting areas used or accessed by the COVID-19 case. - 2) The building, store, facility, agricultural field, or other location where a worker worked during the infectious period.
-It does not apply to buildings, floors, or other locations of the employer that a COVID-19 case did not enter, locations where the worker worked by themselves without exposure to other employees, or to a worker's personal residence or alternative work location chosen by the worker when working remotely. - 3) Examples: Schools, school buildings, offices, office buildings, maintenance and operations facilities, transportation facilities, and other local educational agency facilities
+- g.
+Infectious Period: - 1) For COVID-19 cases who develop COVID-19 symptoms: from two days before they first develop symptoms until 10 days after symptoms first appeared, and 24 hours have passed with no fever, without the use of fever-reducing medications, and symptoms have improved; or - 2) For persons who test positive who never develop COVID-19 symptoms: from two days before until ten days after the specimen for their first positive test for COVID-19 was collected. - h.
+Outbreak: - 1) When there are three or more COVID-19 cases in any workplace within a 14-day period, or - 2) A place of employment that has been identified by Ventura County Public Health Department as the location of a COVID-19 outbreak. - 3) An outbreak ends when there are one or fewer_new COVID-19 cases detected in a workplace for a 14-day period. - i.
+Major Outbreak: when there are 20 or more COVID-19 cases in any workplace within a 30-day period. - 1) A major outbreak ends when there are one or fewer new COVID-19 cases detected in a workplace for a 14-day period. - j.
+Protective wear includes face coverings and equipment typically considered personal protective equipment - k.
+Worksite - 1) Any work location, working area, or common area at work, including restrooms, walkways, hallways, aisles, break or eating areas, and waiting areas used or accessed by the COVID-19 case. - 2) The building, store, facility, agricultural field, or other location where a worker worked during the infectious period.
+It does not apply to buildings, floors, or other locations of the employer that a COVID-19 case did not enter, locations where the worker worked by themselves without exposure to other employees, or to a worker's personal residence or alternative work location chosen by the worker when working remotely.